Koro Koro Puzzle Happy Panechu!

-Koro Koro Puzzle Happy Panechu! (コロコロパズル ハッピィパネッチュ!) is a puzzle video game software developed and published by Nintendo for the Game Boy Advance.
+Koro Koro Puzzle Happy Panechu! (コロコロパズル ハッピィパネッチュ!) is a puzzle video game developed by Nintendo R&D2 and Mobile21 and published by Nintendo for the Game Boy Advance.
 It was released only in Japan on March 8, 2002.
-It is the first Game Boy Advance title that uses a tilt-sensor chip.
+It is the first Game Boy Advance title to use a tilt-sensor chip.

 Gameplay

 In Koro Koro Puzzle Happy Panechu!, the basic strategy is to first fill the screen with colored blocks called Panechus and then make them disappear by making a group of Panechus in one color come together to fill up the bomb meter.
 Then combine the bombs into mega bombs to blow up the screen big time.
 The bomb meter is the blue dotted field in the bottom right.
-When you make Panechus disappear, you get black spots in this field, which will be turned into bombs the next time you press A. Try to make long combos for higher bomb scores.
-A combo is when you make Panechus disappear in a row without interruption.
-You can hear how good you're doing by the shouts from the Panechus as they disappear.
+When players make Panechus disappear, they get black spots in this field, which will be turned into bombs the next time they press A. Players will try to make long combos for higher bomb scores.
+A combo is when players make Panechus disappear in a row without interruption.
+The player can hear how good they are doing by the shouts from the Panechus as they disappear.
 For some instances, a 1 combo will make them say "HAPPY", a 2+ combo will make them say "SO HAPPY", a 6+ combo will make them say "MEGA HAPPY" and so on.
-You can see at the top of the bomb meter how many bonus bomb points you get (1+, 2+, 3+, 5+ etc.).
-If the field gets filled up a "DANGER!!" alert will come up, and you get 10 seconds to clear things up or it is game over.
+Players can see at the top of the bomb meter how many bonus bomb points they get (1+, 2+, 3+, 5+ etc.).
+If the field gets filled up a "DANGER!!" alert will come up, and player get 10 seconds to clear things up or it is game over.